November 6, 2017

 To stay up-to-date on changes in the law, the State Bar of Wisconsin requires attorneys to attend seminars to earn continuing legal education credits.
-In a fall 2016 course, much of the seminar was devoted to issues on the eviction process.
+In a Fall 2016 course, much of the seminar was devoted to issues on the eviction process.
 However, what we found most interesting was a discussion relating to Emotional Support Animals (“ESA’s”) in “pet-free” rental properties in Wisconsin and what landlords can do to accommodate these types of animals.

 Service Animals vs. Emotional Support Animals

 Most people are familiar with service animals.
 These animals go through extensive training to assist their owner.
 The extensive training that these animals go through is what differentiates them from an emotional support animal.

 Service Animals: Service animals are afforded rights under the Americans with Disabilities Act which allows them to accompany their owners in public places like restaurants, hotels, etc. that would normally not allow animals.
 Service animals are also afforded legal rights under the Air Carrier Access Act, the Fair Housing Act, and the Federal Rehabilitation Act which allows them to accompany their owners in circumstances outside of their rights under the Americans with Disabilities Act.

 A service animal has the right to be accommodated in a “pet-free” rental property because they assist with their owner’s disability.
 These animals perform day-to-day tasks that their owners could not complete on their own.
 These animals are not considered pets so an additional fee may not be charged and further, breed and size restrictions also do not apply to these animals.

 Do keep in mind that when a tenant vacates a property the landlord may charge for reasonable damages that the animal may have caused to the property outside of normal wear and tear.

 What is an Emotional Support Animal?